Ubspy/dotfiles/readme.md

 #!/bin/bash
 /usr/lib/plasma-dbus-run-session-if-needed /usr/bin/startplasma-wayland
 ```
-- If you have an NVIDIA card, you'll need to start linux with the following kernel parameter: `nvidia-drm.modeset=1`.
-- For this setup, add that at the end of the **"Boot with minimal options"** line in `/boot/refind\_linux.conf` file.
 ### Keyboard
 - I had a problem with my keyboard where it wasn't properly registering the function keys.
 This is because it assumed FN lock was on.
 To fix this, edit `/sys/module/hid\_apple/parameters/fnmode` and set it to zero.
 - To fix this, create a file at `/etc/modprobe.d/hid\_apple` and copy the following: